josh-flatt/cs350/Documents/Milestone-5/Design/Report.md

 Example code from the project can be found in the presentation in the same folder.

+Overall the project was already fairly factored. variables were declared when reused in most places, and when they weren't such as for the a variable in the dispatch methods in views_functions.py I inlined the variable.
+I also went through the imported modules and removed anything not in use to improve our performance.
+I also renamed the IsUserProfileFromExpMixin and IsUserProfileFromEduMixin methods to be more clear and verbose in views_functions.py.

 ## Help with implementation

 I helped with implementation this Milestone by testing the application and making modifications for production.
 This involved: